THE CUT FLOWER INDUSTRY

 What happens to waste after an event is incredibly important to us and something that is often overlooked.
 We want to be transparent with this process and promote the ways this can be more sustainably achieved.

 We like to factor into our quotes the option for clients to take flowers away with them at the end of an event, so that they can be enjoyed for a while longer.
 If required we can provide 100% recyclable bags and paper for flowers to be repurposed at the end of an event.

 PRESSED FLOWER ART

 We absolutely hate wastage and press flowers that have come back from weddings and events.
 We love that they can be enjoyed in a different form for longer!
 We create these using recycled papers.
 We love using recycled cotton rag papers and send all our our pieces out to clients using packaging boxes that are eco- friendly, recycled and made in the UK.
 When we frame our pieces we have an amazing supplier who creates beautiful frames that are all FSC approved.
 FSC certified products such as wood and paper have been made from well managed forests and recycled sources.

 SOURCING YOUR FLOWERS

 As a customer, we strongly encourage you to use local, seasonal flowers.
 There are some incredible growers in the UK, and we believe there is an unparalleled charm to using foliage and blooms that are both in season and local.
-If you do have imported blooms ensure they are fair trade and ethically sourced, stay away from dyed or preserved blooms.
+If you do have imported blooms try to ensure they are fair trade and ethically sourced, we recommend staying away from dyed or preserved blooms.